 5. Election and Term of Office of Advisory Board.
 In addition to an Executive Board, the Corporation shall also have an Advisory Board with its own Members, two of whom must be graduate students at the time of election.
 At the annual meeting of the Advisory Board, the Executive Board Officers present a slate of potential Advisory Board Members for the Advisory Board to vote on.
 This slate adds and removes Advisory Board Members with a simple majority.
 To create this slate, the Vice-President queries the Advisory Board members annually to discern which members would like to resign and queries the entire Corporation membership for nominations to the Advisory Board.
 The upper limit of the Advisory Board is 30 members (excluding ex-officio members) who participate and vote during the annual Advisory Board meeting at the Conference on College Composition and Communication, as well as occasionally by written consent throughout the year.
 An Advisory Board member who misses two or more consecutive meetings, fails to fulfill obligations and responsibilities tied to committee appointments, and/or fails to maintain ongoing membership in the Coalition shall be automatically removed, but may be reinstated by a vote of a majority of the full Advisory Board for good cause shown.
 This annual meeting is open to all Coalition members, but only the regular Advisory Board members vote.
 In addition to any duties and power conferred on it by the Executive Board, the Advisory Board shall attend Executive Board meetings and serve as mentors at Coalition sessions.
-The designation of any committee and the delegation thereto of authority shall not relieve the Executive Board, or any member of the Executive Board, of any responsibility or liability imposed upon it or him or her by law.
+The designation of any committee and the delegation thereto of authority shall not relieve the Executive Board, or any member of the Executive Board, of any responsibility or liability imposed upon it or them by law.

 5.1 Other Advisory Board Membership Roles